-Lake Tahoe is famous for its stunning mountain tops and expensive hiking trails.
+Lake Tahoe is famous for its stunning mountain tops and expansive hiking trails.
 I have compiled a list of the must visit peaks in the region.
 These are great to tackle in the late summer when the snow has melted and the weather is still calm and warm.

 The Big Ones